Skip to main content

 Artificial intelligence (AI) technology is transforming how businesses market their products and services.
 Like a brain, AI is based on neural networks that have the ability to learn patterns and provide insights by predicting future occurrences based on previous data patterns they were trained on.

 AI uses computers and machines to solve problems and mimic decision-making capabilities of the human mind.
-These powerful AI models spark creativity and lower barriers to learning, but can lead to downsides where AI creates marketing disinformation at scale.
+These powerful AI models spark creativity and lower barriers to learning but can lead to downsides where AI creates marketing disinformation at scale.

 This article explores the current AI landscape, the types of AI, the benefits and downsides of AI, whether digital marketing professionals should embrace AI to spend time on more strategic initiatives or whether they should view AI as a threat to their employment.

-There are two types of AI: Strong AI and Weak AI.
+There are two types of AI: strong AI and weak AI.

-On the other hand, strong AI learns and thinks like humans do.
+Strong AI learns and thinks as humans do.
 Although strong AI does not exist yet, the space is rapidly innovating, with further AI theories on artificial superintelligence (ASI), super intelligence, or Super AI.

-Examples of Weak AI
+Examples of weak AI include:

 • Smart assistants like Siri and Alexa